-Virtualization is already a part of your plans, but there is plenty of opportunity to do more
+Virtualization is already a part of your plans, but there is plenty of opportunity to do more.

 Virtualization abstracts hardware that allows multiple workloads to share a common set of resources.
 On shared virtualized hardware, a variety of workloads can co-locate while maintaining full isolation from each other, freely migrate across infrastructures, and scale as needed.

 Businesses tend to gain significant capital and operational efficiencies through virtualization because it leads to improved server utilization and consolidation, dynamic resource allocation and management, workload isolation, security, and automation.
-Virtualization makes on-demand self-provisioning of services and software defined orchestration of resources possible; scaling anywhere in a hybrid cloud on-premise or off-premise per specific business needs.
+Virtualization makes on-demand self-provisioning of services and software-defined orchestration of resources possible, scaling anywhere in a hybrid cloud on-premise or off-premise per specific business needs.

-Intel® Virtualization Technology (Intel® VT) represents a growing portfolio of technologies and features which make virtualization practical, by eliminating performance overheads, and improving security.
-Intel® VT provides hardware assist to the virtualization software, reducing its size, cost, and complexity.
+Intel® Virtualization Technology (Intel® VT) represents a growing portfolio of technologies and features that make virtualization practical by eliminating performance overheads and improving security.
+Intel® Virtualization Technology (Intel® VT) provides hardware assist to the virtualization software, reducing its size, cost, and complexity.
 Special attention is also given to reduce the virtualization overheads occurring in

-Intel® VT portfolio currently includes (but not limited to):
+Intel® Virtualization Technology (Intel® VT) portfolio currently includes (but not limited to):

-CPU virtualization features enable faithful abstraction of the full prowess of Intel CPU to a virtual machine (VM).
+CPU virtualization features enable faithful abstraction of the full prowess of Intel® CPU to a virtual machine (VM).
 All software in the VM can run without any performance or compatibility hit, as if it was running natively on a dedicated CPU.
-Live migration from one Intel CPU generation to another, as well as nested virtualization is possible.
+Live migration from one Intel® CPU generation to another, as well as nested virtualization, is possible.

 Intel® Graphics Virtualization Technology (Intel® GVT) allows VMs to have full and/or shared assignment of the graphics processing units (GPU) as well as the video transcode accelerator engines integrated in Intel system-on-chip products.
-It enables usages such as workstation remoting, desktop as-a-service, media streaming, and on-line gaming.
+It enables usages such as workstation remoting, desktop-as-a-service, media streaming, and online gaming.